Nethereum/Nethereum.Docs/docs/accounts.md

 #### Working with an Account in Web3

-Once you have loaded your private keys into your account, if Web3 is instantiated with that acccount all the transactions made using the TransactionManager, Contract deployment or Functions will signed offline using the latest nonce.
+Once you have loaded your private keys into your account, if Web3 is instantiated with that account all the transactions made using the TransactionManager, Contract deployment or Functions will signed offline using the latest nonce.

 For example, in this scenario we are creating an account with the private key from a keystore file, and creating a new instance of Web3 using the default "http://localhost:8545".